dwyl/learn-flutter/README.md

 Let's do it!

 ### 6.2 Widget testing

-To test our widgets, we need to pass the `TodoService` so we can mock it in our tests.
+To test our widgets,
+we need to pass the `TodoService` so we can mock it in our tests.
 Normally we would use a Provider to do this but this is a simple app, so there is no need to add complexity and third-party libraries.

 Let's do these changes.
-Head over to `lib/main.dart` and change the `TodoList` class like so.
+Head over to `lib/main.dart` and change the `TodoList` class.
+Like so.

 ```dart
 class TodoList extends StatefulWidget {